bloominstituteoftechnology/ML-day_1/Why.md

-More flexibility, power, and less dependence on all the infrastructures.
-A benefit to my carreer and self development for solving everyday problems.
+More flexibility, power, less dependence on infrastructures, a benefit to my carreer and self development for solving everyday problems.